Pearl Coast Zoological Gardens: Financial difficulties

+In September 1992, Taylor discussed the recent relocation of the larger animals at the zoo to Warren Anderson's Tipperary Station in the Northern Territory, clarifying that "the departure of the last of the animals from Broome would allow the zoo to concentrate on its extensive bird collection and to develop colonies of tree-dwelling monkeys."

+In November 1992, the Kimberley Echo noted that six Red-browed fig parrots had hatched at the zoo in the previous week, marking a "breakthrough in the breeding of captive birds in Australia".
+Zoo manager Graham Taylor was quoted as saying that "they (were) expecting one of the best seasons ever in Broome as they continue(d) to fine tune their breeding techniques", and that "last year, 625 fledglings from 200 different species were bred as part of (the zoos) involvement with the Currumbin Sanctuary captive breeding management programme."
+Taylor noted that red-browed fig parrots could no longer be taken from the wild, and that captive breeding for this species was vital.
+The knowledge gained from the rearing of the chicks was also noted as being useful for a proposed breeding programme of the closely-related Blue-browed fig parrot, which was at that point regarded as endangered.

 The Broome Advertiser of 3 December 1992 noted the zoo had closed its gatehouse, and that "total closure of the park (was) inevitable":

 Lord McAlpine's Wonderful World of Birds, better known as the Pearl Coast Zoological Gardens, in Broome, has closed its gatehouse.
 While the public will, for a time, continue to have access to the gardens through the office; and while it will remain open for tours and the visitors from Singapore who will be in Broome later this month, it appears that total closure of the park is inevitable.
 The news has come as a blow to staff, who learned of the decision just late last week.
 Several have been given notice."

 Attorney for McAlpine, Russell Chapman, explained that "years of running at a loss" had finally taken its toll on the business, as well as the recession.
 Chapman explained that the zoo had been running at a loss ever since it opened, and while management had tried through various means to make it viable, they couldn't do so any longer.
 Visitor numbers had dropped "by around 60% during the past two years", Chapman explained, adding:

 "Although our bird breeding program has been going extremely well, with a very high success rate, the market for birds, as with everything else, has deteriorated markedly [..]
 The prices that the birds have been fetching, both at home and overseas, are a fraction of what they used to be.
 Added to this, the freight costs from Broome to where the markets are (mostly on the East Coast) are high.
 We will, therefore, be more than likely moving our breeding program to East Coast centres.
 While Lord McAlpine is very sad about this, it is just a reality of life.